Mac System Preferences/System Settings Not Responding? 8 Fixes

 6. Free Up RAM

-Insufficient Memory space can also lead to the Mac System Preferences not responding error.
-But no need to worry.
-You can still do something like free up RAM to fix this error.
+Insufficient memory can also cause System Preferences to become unresponsive.
+You can free up RAM to fix this issue.

-BuhoCleaner is an easy-to-use and powerful Mac cleaner that can help you free up RAM in minutes.
+BuhoCleaner is a powerful Mac cleaner that helps free up RAM quickly.

 DownloadFor macOS 10.10 and above